Knowle Park (Old)

 The site is bordered by ancient woodland to the northeast, has a high ridge running across it giving extensive views towards the Isle of Wight to the south and the Itchen valley to the west.
 This area is a haven for wildlife.
 Deer and birds of prey are a common sight and there is also evidence of badger activity.

-The main access to the park is from White Tree Close, where a car park is open from 8am to 4.30pm (Nov-April) and closing at 9.30 in the summer.
+The main access is currently closed (reopening in the Autumn 2017).
 There are 5 other pedestrian access points including kissing gates at ‘The Beeches’ and at Knowle Lane.
-Additional parking is available via Knowle Lane (adjacent to allotments) there is no restriction on times at this car park.
+Parking is available via Knowle Lane (adjacent to allotments) there is no restriction on times at this car park.
 (Please note both car parks are designated park and stride car parks).

 Once the park is fully developed the two communities will have a green space to be proud of and it will provide a rural buffer between the villages.
 We have already planted over 300 trees, a skate park has been installed and a playground has recently opened.
 An allotment site at Knowle Lane has been open for approximately two years now and we have reserved a piece of land next to it to build a new cemetery, but this won’t be required for some time yet.
 We have planted extensive hedging around both these areas to screen them.